-703 Credit .5
+Course Number 703 Credit .5

-TBD Length of Course Semester
+Length of Course Semester

-9-12 Prerequisite None
+Grade 9-12 Prerequisite None

-TBD TBD Length of Course

 Description: The Fairview High School Chorale is open to all high school students.
 Members of the Chorale are introduced to basic vocal skills and techniques for performing in a choral ensemble.
 There is continued development of vocal skills and a greater emphasis on the blend, balance and tuning of a performance choir.
 Music selections will consist of a variety of 3 and 4-part music.
 Students are given opportunities to perform at higher levels as skills improve.
-There is a concentration on sight singing and theory as it pertains to the music being rehearsed Participation in the quarterly concerts is mandatory.
+There is a concentration on sight singing and theory as it pertains to the music being rehearsed.
+Participation in the quarterly concerts is mandatory.
 During the fourth quarter, the Chorale will incorporate elements of movement with choreography as well as Pop and Broadway vocal techniques.

 Show Choir

 Course Number 704 Credit 1.0

-Course Fee TBD Length of Course Year
+Length of Course Year

-Grade 10-12 may audition; Gr. audition by Prerequisite Audition
+Grade 10-12 may audition; Gr.9 audition

-Invitation only.
+by invitation only.
+Prerequisite Successful audition and high school music experience or 8th grade choir